Following a change in the guidance, the number of people who can get the Covid booster jab has dramatically increased again.

 Most people will have the Pfizer vaccine or the Moderna vaccine, the NHS says.

-Some people might have a booster dose from the Oxford vaccine but this will only be in cases where they cannot have the other two jabs.
+Some people might have a booster dose from the Oxford vaccine.
+However, this will only be in cases where they cannot have the other two jabs.

-While this might mean that the booster dose is different from the vaccine you had the first two times, that's completely fine.
+If the booster dose is a different vaccine from the first and second one, that's completely normal.

 How long will it take for the booster to be effective?